airpair/the-tipping-point-of-clientside-performance/post.md

 Web development is tricky.
-There is a myriad of parallel goals to strive for, like an effective user experience, unique features and components, nifty buttons and impressive overlays, responsive/adaptive layout, browser/device compatibility, SEO, accessibility, style guide consistency...
+There is a myriad of goals to strive for, like an effective user experience, unique features and components, nifty buttons and impressive overlays, responsive/adaptive layout, browser/device compatibility, SEO, accessibility, style guide consistency...
 Business always goes comprehensively.

 Still, web sites being such diffuse products, it is very challenging to ensure an optimum performance.
 Just think about how much code gets downloaded to the browser - as the code for all those goals gets combined.